SYSC-4907-Group-51/backend/visualize/README.md

 Unauthorized     | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`

 ## /view
+This API provides an access token, permissions, and available dates for a given username and a valid key.
 ### Method
 `GET`